Quickstart

 Edit: Make changes to your sync settings anytime.

-Delete: you can delete synchronization by either clicking "delete" on it, or by deleting a parent connection.
+Delete: You can delete synchronization by either clicking "delete" on it, or by deleting a parent connection.

 Platform limitations